Ajit Agarkar: Records

 resulting in ducks (four of them first ball), which earned him the nickname "Bombay Duck".
 The wicket takers were Damien Fleming, Brett Lee(twice), Mark Waugh and Glenn McGrath.

 Domestic career

 Agarkar represented Kolkata Knight Riders in Indian Premier League for three seasons.
 In the fourth season, he was contracted by Delhi Daredevils for US$210,000.

 In February 2012 it was announced that Agarkar would captain Mumbai in the 2012 Vijay Hazare Trophy.

 He was also the captain of the Mumbai team that won the 2013 Ranji Trophy.
-Though his performance was rather lacklustre in the initial parts of the 2013 Ranji Trophy, he showed his class towards the end of the tournament.
 In the quarter-final, he scored 52* (from 53 balls) against Baroda to ensure a mammoth total of 645/9 declared.
 In the semi-final against Services, he scored 145 and made a 246-run 7th wicket partnership with wicketkeeper Aditya Tare (120) to rescue Mumbai from 169/6, and take the total to 454/8 declared.